amarmer/JsonProperty/README.md

 JsonProperty.h implements an approach of how any C++ JSON library (which allows parse and access JSON) can be extended to implement C# JsonProerty functionality.

-As an example is used a popular C++ JSON library "jsoncpp" https://github.com/open-source-parsers/jsoncpp (json.h and jsoncpp.cpp), which allows parse and access JSON.
+As an example is used a popular C++ JSON library "jsoncpp" https://github.com/open-source-parsers/jsoncpp (json.h and jsoncpp.cpp), which allows to parse and access JSON.

 Bellow is example of how C++ JsonProperty can be used.